Comprehensive Framework for Controlling Nonlinear Multi-Species Water Quality Dynamics: Introduction and Literature Review

-Secondly, Wang \textit{et al.} \cite{wang2022model} applies different SVD-based projection algorithms to reach a reduced-order water quality model including BT, POD, and BPOD in addition to preserving the stability of the BPOD method.
-Results have proven that the BPOD method which balances between BT and POD is more usable while being computationally tractable and robust for zero and non-zero initial conditions.
+Secondly, study \cite{wang2022model} applies different SVD-based projection algorithms to reach a reduced-order water quality model including BT, POD, and BPOD in addition to preserving the stability of the BPOD method.
+Results have proven that the BPOD method is more usable while being computationally tractable and robust for zero and non-zero initial conditions.
 However, their model only includes single-species linear reaction dynamics where chlorine is assumed to be decaying at a constant rate resulting in a linear state-space formulation.
 Therefore, our work allows filling the gap in applying MOR for multi-species nonlinear dynamics.
-Moreover, in their model the explicit central Lax-Wendroff discretization scheme is used while Upwind schemes give a more accurate physical description of the advection-reaction problem.
+Moreover, in their model the explicit central Lax-Wendroff discretization scheme is used.
+However, the Upwind schemes give a more accurate physical description of the advection-reaction problem.
 In our study, we apply the \textit{explicit} and \textit{implicit} Upwind discretization schemes while highlighting the differences and the level of difficulty.
-Notice that, on the contrary to studies \cite{fuModelingWaterQuality2020, lassilaModelOrderReduction2014a, he2014reduced} where MOR is performed for compositional simulation, the authors in \cite{wang2022model} state that it is considered as a pre-step to apply an efficient control algorithm which also applies to our work in this paper.
+Notice that, on the contrary to studies \cite{fuModelingWaterQuality2020,lassilaModelOrderReduction2014a,he2014reduced} where MOR is performed for compositional simulation, the authors in \cite{wang2022model} state that it is considered as a pre-step to apply an efficient control algorithm which also applies to our work in this paper.